The School Safeguarding Team

 Safeguarding (including Online-safety)

 All staff in school are fully trained and understand their responsibilities to ensure that pupils are safe and well cared for.
-Our dedicated Safeguarding team support this work and are available to pupils, staff and parents should the need arise.
+Our dedicated Safeguarding team support this work and are available to pupils, staff, parents and carers should the need arise

 At Handsworth Grange Community Sports College, we are committed to ensuring your child is fully aware of how to stay safe online.
 We ensure that your child knows what to do if they or their friends are exposed to any online threats.
 Teaching your child Online-safety is a vital part of the education we provide for all our pupils.

 We also aim to ensure that all staff are familiar with Online Safety and adopt a consistent approach to dealing with related incidents and offering appropriate guidance to your child.
 All online activity within school is monitored through the school’s Smoothwall web filter.
 A weekly report is then produced and discussed through our safeguarding team.